 The exterior features distinctive river rock, or cobblestone, masonry piers at the front porch, massive chimney in the centre of the front facade and at the base of the original walls.
-The interior side of the chimney is also exposed cobblestones.
+The interior side of the

 Photo 10: Detail of base of stone pier.
 Note later planter on left.